The CFES Program

 What We Do

-College For Every Student engages its Scholars (students in the CFES Program) in three high-impact core practices – Mentoring, Leadership Through Service, and Pathways to College and Career – that raise aspirations and develop grit, resilience, commitment and other Essential Skills that advance social and educational uplift.
+CFES engages its Scholars (students in the CFES Program) in three high-impact core practices – Mentoring, Essential Skills, and Pathways to College and Career – that help our students become college and career ready.

 Every CFES Scholar has a mentor — a community member, college student, corporate leader and/or student peer.
 CFES trains these mentors who provide ongoing personal support and guidance to help each student become college and career ready.